-Fort Phantom Hill Reservoir 2019 Survey Report (PDF 1 MB)
+Fort Phantom Hill Reservoir 2023 Survey Report

 If you have difficulty accessing the information in this document, contact the TPWD Inland Fisheries Division for assistance.